by Raymond David Salas

 I have also observed that “beginner’s luck” has an element of innocence to it.
 With a “beginner’s mind,” I am responding to the present moment innocently.
 In other words, there is no prescribed or specific way that I should be acting.
 Therefore, my actions will be more spontaneous and pure, free from any of the influences from my past experiences.

-When I can remain fully present and innocent in my mind-set, my actions will usually follow my intuition and “gut feelings.”
+When I can remain fully present and innocent in my mindset, my actions will usually follow my intuition and “gut feelings.”
 As a result, I will become a clearer “channel” for this inner voice.
 Of course, the value of listening to this voice will come only when I can trust and follow what I am hearing within.
 When I can successfully do this, my intuition will become clearer, stronger, and more accurate for me.

 A Famous Example of “Beginner’s Luck”